serghiou/download-pmc/README.md

 The [PMC Open Access Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/) is a part of the total collection of articles in PMC.
 The articles in the OA Subset are made available under a Creative Commons or similar license that generally allows more liberal redistribution and reuse than a traditional copyrighted work.
 PubMed Central maintains a database of all open access articles, for each of which it holds: an XML with all relevant meta-data, all images, its PDF version and all of its supplementary files, if any.
 These data can be downloaded using two services: the [PMC OAI service](https://www.ncbi.nlm.nih.gov/pmc/tools/oai/) or the [PMC FTP service](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/).
 The PMC OAI service provides access to metadata of all items in the PubMed Central (PMC) archive, as well as to the full text of a subset of these items.

-## To download all XML and TXT files
+## To download all XML and TXT files on PMC

 These files contain the extracted abstract, full text, tables, references and meta-data (e.g. date of publication, type of publication, etc.) for each article.
 They are available in either .xml or .txt format.